 After making a loan decision and having the users accepted loan terms, drop the users back into Argyle to link their paychecks to the payback of the loan.
 Users have to confirm a regular and automated pay allocation to the financial institution of your choice.

 If you are using the recommended flow, the users do not need to re-authenticate with their payroll platform to link their paychecks.
-Argyle maintains an active session and can drop the users directly into the pay allocation confirmation screen:
+Argyle maintains an active session and can drop the users directly into the direct deposit switching screen:

 To initiate this process, we advise to provide: